kulbhushanchand/kulbhushanchand.github.io/_posts/2021-06-16-website-is-up-and-ready.md

 ## Performance 💯

-Speaking of performance, the google lighthouse audit for local testing passed the homepage with flying numbers.
+The theme of this website was already performant.
+There was some scope of gaining a bit more performance, which I did by creating custom fonts and serving the relevant CSS from a single main file.
+Finally, able to land the sweet 💯 spot in the google lighthouse audit.

 {% include figure class="align-center" image_path="/assets/images/posts/website-lighthouse-audit-desktop.jpg" alt="Lighthouse audit" caption="Lighthouse audit for the website in desktop mode (all green 💚)" %}

 ## Links 🔗

 The source code is available at the [GitHub repository](https://github.com/kulbhushanchand/kulbhushanchand.github.io).

-You are free to fork and use for your project.
+*[CSS]: Cascading Style Sheets